Bitcoin technology primer

 No. Most wallets generate them using a standard called Hierarchical Deterministic Wallets.
 All your addresses and private keys are derived from a single piece of information, called the recovery phrase.

-This makes backing up your wallet fairly easy, as you only need to securely store your recovery phrase to restore your wallet.
+This makes backing up your wallet fairly easy, as you only need to store your recovery phrase to restore your wallet securely.
 However, it also concentrates the risk of having your bitcoin stolen or lost to this one piece of information.
-Because of this, supporting and guiding users in backing up and securing their wallets is one of the most fundamental goals for designers.
+Thus, you supporting and guiding users in backing up and securing their wallets are among the most fundamental goals for designers.

 How do you control an address? #

-As we now know, bitcoin are just numbers linked to addresses.
-An address can receive bitcoin, but in oder to spend those bitcoin, a private key is needed.
-Wallets actually create private keys first, and then derive matching addresses from them.
+As we now know, bitcoins are just numbers linked to addresses.
+An address can receive bitcoin, but to spend that bitcoin, a private key is needed.
+Wallets create private keys first and then derive matching addresses from them.
 While an address can be publicly shared, the private key should be kept a secret.